IBM/event-streams/_11.0/04-security/04-renewing-certificates.md

    `oc annotate Kafka <instance-name> strimzi.io/pause-reconciliation="false" --overwrite=true`

-10. When the cluster reconciles, the pods start to roll.
-The Kafka and ZooKeeper pods will roll multiple times during the renewal process.
+   When the operator reconciles the next time, the pods roll to process the certificate renewal.
+The pods might roll multiple times during the renewal process.

 ## Updating clients after certificate change